pixelagent/lego-bible/index.md

 Project to develop an interactive childrens Bible using story telling and game play.
 Using open source Blender LEGO animations for the story telling added to Unity's Cinemachine for simple game based storys with a game for children to play after enjoying the animated stories.

-Aiming to hopefully have a prototype ready for September 2021.
+Aiming to hopefully have a prototype ready for 2024.

 **Requirements**
  - Multi Language Open Source Spoken Bible Audio Files - TBC
  - Multi Language Open Source Bible Text Files - TBC
- - All used Software should be open source to allow collaboration between developers - Unity / Blender

 **References**
 ![blender example](assets/example_jesus.png)